Weight Loss Surgeries

 At RMC, we acknowledge that some patients require a more permanent solution for sustained weight loss.
 As part of our bariatric surgery program, we offer a range of interventions specifically designed to promote weight loss and improve overall health outcomes for patients with obesity.
 Our commitment to patient-centered care means we take the time to understand your specific health profile, lifestyle, and weight loss objectives, guiding you toward the most appropriate surgical option.

-Exploring Different Types of Bariatric Surgery
+Exploring & Comparing Types of Bariatric Surgery

 Bariatric Surgery (also known as metabolic surgery) comprises various surgical procedures to address obesity and weight-related health problems.
 Here are some of the bariatric surgeries available to shed excess weight.